Daniel-KM/Omeka-S-module-CustomOntology/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

-Uncompress files and rename module folder `CustomOntology`.
+Download the last release [CustomOntology.zip] from the list of releases, uncompress it in the `modules` directory and rename module folder `CustomOntology`.
 Then install it like any other Omeka module and follow the config instructions.

-See general end user documentation for [Installing a module].
+This module has no dependencies.

 Usage
 -----

+The module adds a button in the header of the vocabulary page and a direct access in the left sidebar.

-Simply click on the menu `Custom Ontology` and create your ontology, your resources classes and/or your properties following the instructions.
+Simply click on it and create your ontology, your resources classes or your properties following the instructions.

-Once the form is filled, just import it directly via the `Submit` button.
+Once the form is filled, import it directly via the `Submit` button.

 You can add new classes and properties into previously imported ontologies, but you cannot update existing ones from the form.
 Nevertheless, you still can